 Students remain a non-resident until they have received notification from the Tuition Classification Officer indicating a residency change has been approved.
 Students who are petitioning for in-state tuition classification remain responsible for paying their student account based upon their current tuition classification.

 To make an appointment with the Tuition Classification Officer or to learn more about

-Admissions & Records
+Admissions, Registration, & Records

 College Center, Room 181

 Colorado tuition classification for the state of Colorado is governed by State Law (Title 23, Article 7, of the Colorado Revised Statutes of 1973, as amended) and by judicial decisions that apply to all public institutions of higher education in Colorado and is subject to change at any time.
 The tuition classification decision made at one Colorado institution is non-transferable to other Colorado institutions.
 Aims Community College must apply the rules set forth in the tuition classification statutes and is not free to make exceptions to the rules except as specifically permitted by State Law.